 And hey, that’s a beautiful dream to have, but it’s also probably one of the most damaging aspects of our society.
 And here’s why.

 We’re brought up to believe that hard work = success, and thus we tend to believe that the inverse must be true, too.
 If you’re not successful – if you’re poor or stuck in a bad situation – it must be because you’re lazy or just not working hard enough.
-That association of poverty equating to laziness is one of the most devastating ideas we have, as it allows us to (a) condemn the poor, (b) avoid helping them, and (c) make sure that they and their families stay exactly where they are and never rise above their current state of poverty, thus throwing us all into a never-ending cycle of shit and wasted potential.
+That association of poverty equating to laziness is one of the most devastating ideas we have, as it allows us to (a) condemn the poor, (b) avoid helping them, and (c) make sure that they and their families stay exactly where they are and never rise above their current state of poverty, thus throwing us all into a never-ending cycle of wasted potential.

 Because, hey, the only reason they’re poor in the first place is because they’re not trying hard enough, right?
 It has nothing to do with what area they grew up in, or how good their schooling was, or a system that works very hard to keep certain types of people from moving up in the world.
 No, in fact, the only reason poor people are poor is because they deserve to be poor, and if we give them handouts via welfare or Medicare or Obamacare, surely that will only be rewarding their laziness and encouraging them to be even lazier, amirite?